Express Raja: Plot

 Raja delivers the dog to Amulya only to find out that she will marry Kesava Reddy, the son of an MLA in Nellore, Kokila.
 A crestfallen Raja is detained by the British to reveal the location of the dog.
 However, Raja and Seenu escape from the clutches of the British to Nellore.
 However, he is caught by Kesava Reddy's gang as soon as he reaches there.
 Kesava Reddy thinks Raja is the reason behind his mother losing her memory during a car crash that occurred in the melee created by the dog kidnapping.
-Raja is let off by Kesava Reddy as he was admonished by his mother to not to commit any crime until his marriage.
+Raja is let off by Kesava Reddy as he was admonished by his mother not to commit any crime until his marriage.
 Raja, with the help of Sreenu, reaches the place where Amulya is staying and elopes with her.
 Keshava Reddy learns this and chases Raja.
 Raja encounters a dance troupe on the way only to find that he was using the troupe's vehicle to escape from the British.
 They then reach a local fair where they were to perform in a dance program only to be caught by Kesava Reddy on stage.
 However, the stage where the troupe was dancing collapses due to a mischief by Inumu, and Amulya is taken hostage by the British and Giri, while Kesava Reddy is looking to avenge his mother's memory loss and his abandoned marriage.
 Raja and Sreenu manage to find the pet dog and hand it over to the British in exchange for Amulya.
 However, all of them are detained by Kesava Reddy only to be rescued by Raja when he knocks out Kesava Reddy using Oxford Dictionary.